geckour/NowPlaying4Droid/README.md

 #NowPlaying Google - Play (Music)

 ## What's this?
-Android app for sharing #NowPlaying from Google Play Music app.
+Android app for sharing #NowPlaying using MediaSession.
-**NOTE**: This app is not affiliated with Google.

 ## Features
 - Reside notification to share #NowPlaying